Dataflow Objects

 Dataflow Content

-Dataflow content contains detailed information on what kind of data transformation was performed at this point in the data flow.
+The Dataflow Content field contains detailed information on what kind of data transformation was performed at this point in the data flow.
 This field is not editable on the dataflow object’s catalog page, but can be edited in the lineage editor’s Details tab.
-When a dataflow object is created automatically, the Content field will have the query that created the target object.
+When a dataflow object is created automatically, the Dataflow Content field will contain the query that created the target object.
+Dataflow objects created using the dbt connector contain the Jinja code used to generate the associated lineage.
 If the dataflow object is created using the API or manually, the Dataflow Content field value should also be provided.

 Input and Output Fields